Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 # 11. Education

 Doctors study decades and tons of information before even attending to the exams.
-People in It complain that there is no work after they did some youtube videos and 2 months courses.
+People in IT complain that there is no work after they did some youtube videos and 2 months courses.
 Ha-ha.

 Code is everywhere, it surrounds us.